 Shakyamuni Statues Portray the “Buddha of our Time”

 Although Buddhism has existed for many thousands of eons, it tends to ebb and flow.
-Indeed, during different time periods Buddhism has been forgotten and disappeared.
-Therefore, it needed to be reintroduced to sentient life.
+Indeed, during different time periods Buddhism has been forgotten and disappeared, so it needed to be reintroduced to sentient life.
 This is what happened in our world system, Buddhism had ceased to exist and it was rediscovered.

-Shakyamuni Buddha would need to discover Buddhism – so to speak.
+Shakyamuni Buddha would rediscover Buddhism – so to speak.
 Additionally, he rediscovered it completely on his own, without a teacher or any references.
 Therefore, Shakyamuni Buddha is the Buddha of our era who rediscovered the Dharma on his own accord and reintroduced it to sentient life.

-Additionally, willingness to teach the Dharma is very important because not all Buddhas choose to teach the Dharma after they discover it e.g. silent Buddha or Paccekabuddha.
+His willingness to teach the Dharma is also very important because not all Buddhas choose to teach the Dharma after they discover it e.g. silent Buddha or Paccekabuddha.
 In fact, according to a passage found in the Ayacana Sutta, even Shakyamuni Buddha had second thoughts about teaching the Dharma.

 Indeed, he was very skeptical that it would be possible for most humans to follow the path.
 Fortunately, he was convinced otherwise by someone named – Brahma Sahampati.